Transportation within Baltimore FAQ (v14.0 release Jul 2014)

 TRAFFIC REPORTS ON THE RADIOS: The following are recommended radio stations for traffic reports in their areas:

-Listening to traffic radio can be like listening to a cryptic code if you’re not used to knowing the local highways.
+Listening to traffic radio can be like listening to a cryptic code if you are not used to knowing the local highways.
 If you are not intimately familiar with the local roads, use traffic radio primarily to listen for major highway closures or traffic jams/backups.
-One example: “the JFX’ refers to the Jones Falls Expressway, or I-83 between the Beltway and downtown.
+One example: "JFX" refers to the Jones Falls Expressway, or I-83 inside the Baltimore I-695 beltway.

 INTERSTATE 95 ADVICE/TIPS

-If you are driving north from the D.C. area or further south, be aware of the following: There are no tolls in your way, other than if you happen to take the Dulles Toll Road from west of Washington.
-Between Washington and Baltimore, there are three major roads: I-95 is four lanes in each direction and usually very crowded.
-Maryland 295, the Baltimore-Washington Parkway, is two narrower lanes each way, and in generally rougher condition albeit more scenic.
-U.S. 1 is a local road between the two, going through all the towns, traffic lights, and commercial areas.
-We do NOT advise Route 1 unless you’re looking for food, motel space, sundries, or gas.
+If you are driving from the D.C. area or further south, be aware of the following: There are no tolls in your way, other than if you happen to take the Dulles Toll Road from west of Washington or MD 200 from Rockville.
+Between Washington and Baltimore, there are three major roads:

 GENERAL TIPS FOR ROAD TRIPS: